Why Dogs Hide Under the Bed During Storms & Fireworks

 Thunder and fireworks don't just sound loud to dogs; they feel them through their paws and ears.
 A dog’s hearing is 4 times more sensitive than a human's.
 To them, a firework isn't just a "pop"—it's a sensory assault.

-• Sound Muffling: An enclosed bed acts as a sound booth.
-The thick walls of a Soft Plush Comfort Cave help muffle the high-frequency vibrations that cause dogs to panic.
+• Sound Muffling: An enclosed bed acts as a natural sound booth.
+The thick, high-density walls of the Dogegis™ Calming Dog Cave Bed help muffle the high-frequency vibrations and sharp cracks of fireworks, triggering your dog’s nervous system to relax.

 Quick Comparison: Stress Management Tools